 Citation within the text

 However, the most important thing in your citation is its accuracy, with the general facts of publication provided.
-Please work with the forms below, but the exact form is less important than accurate and complete information: in the bibliography: author, title, date, place of publication and page numbers.
-In the notes: author last name and other identifier if last name is repeated, shortened title citation, page number or other text locator.
+Please work with the forms below, but the exact form is less important than accurate and complete information.
+In the bibliography: author, title, date, place of publication and page numbers.
+In the notes: author’s last name and other identifier if last name is repeated, shortened title citation, page number or other text locator.

 Citations should be done with numbered footnotes and a full bibliography at the end of the book or chapter.
-These are absolutely essential and bibliographic errors are the most common reason for delay of publication.
+These are absolutely essential.
+Bibliographic errors are the most common reason for delay of publication.

 A first footnote citation might be as follows: